NeYoNmoos/Face_Multiclassification_Thomas-More/readme.md

 ## Documenation

-A comprehensive report aboat all approaches used, aswell as evaluation and personal experiences can be found in report/ folder.
+A comprehensive report about all approaches used, aswell as evaluation and personal experiences can be found in report/ folder.

 ## Dependencies